-It might not seem like it, but the problem might be in how you’re setting your goals.
+It may not seem like it, but the problem might be in how you’re setting your goals.
 Follow the steps outlined in this post, and you’ll be on your way to accomplishing the things you’ve been dreaming of.

-Step One: Set your long term goals.
+Step One: Set your long-term goals.

 Step Two: Break it down into smaller increments.

-Take your long term goal and create smaller, short term goals that will help you reach it.
+Take your long-term goal and create smaller, short-term goals that will help you reach it.
 For example, if your goal is to lose 20 pounds by the end of the year, you might set smaller goals to lose 5 pounds every three months.

 Step Three: Make your goals SMART.

 SMART stands for Specific, Measurable, Achievable, Results-focused, and Time-bound.
 Look at each of your goals and make adjustments to fit these criteria.
 For example, for your weight-loss goal, you already have the time-bound, measurable, and results-focused parts met: lose 5 pounds in 3 months.
 If you were to make it more specific, you could include your goal weight.
 Only you know if your goal is measurable or not.